ahmadidrees347/CryptoCurrencyApp/README.md

 Introduction
 -----------------
-A Currency application that demonstrates Clean Architecture and is written in Kotlin.
+A Currency application with JetPack-Compose that demonstrates Clean Architecture in Kotlin.

 Clean architecture
 -----------------